 Besides apartment rental, the resort also offers a bed and breakfast formula.Check the latest prices and availability!

 Located 3 km south of Rovinj, Villas Rubin is a large holiday village featuring 272 apartments and 88 rooms.
 All apartments come with a kitchenette, living room with a dining area, and a terrace.
 Some apartments are air-conditioned.
 Superior apartments are at the seafront.

 Rooms at Villas Rubin are basic but comfortable.
 All rooms have a double bed and an extra sofa bed for one person.
-They all can accommodate 3 persons.
-Rooms aren’t air-conditioned.
+They all can accommodate 3 persons, and are all air-conditioned.

 WiFi is available in common areas, and it’s free of charge.
 Free parking is available in front of each unit.

 Villas Rubin facilities include a large outdoor swimming pool, buffet restaurant and a pizzeria, and a couple of bars, variety of sport facilities, like tennis courts, table tennis, and a multipurpose sport field.Check the latest prices and availability!